x0xr00t/sl0ppy-ALPI/README.md

 # Patch
 * Update to 22h2, will fix this bug.

+# Change Log
+* fixed folder location in exe's
+* rolled out new exe's and added to repo
+* changed ps1 folder issue

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.